 To do that, you calculate something called the Levelized Cost of Energy, or LCOE, which is just the total cost of installation spread over all the electricity your solar panels will generate in their lifetimes and adjusted for inflation.

-The good news here is the LCOE of home solar in the U.S. is currently about $.11/kWh for systems with a current average solar installation cost of $2.85 per watt before the federal solar tax credit.
+The good news here is the LCOE of home solar in the U.S. is currently about $.11/kWh for systems with a current average solar installation cost of $3.00 per watt (as of January 2022) before the federal solar tax credit.
 In states with lots of sun, like California, or states with additional incentives, like Massachusetts, solar LCOE is much lower.